AmeniBF/GemRBAC-model/README.md

-GeRBAC-model
+GemRBAC
 ============
-This project has been developped at the SVV lab (http://www.svv.lu) of the University of Luxembourg (http://wwwen.uni.lu) by Ameni Ben Fadhel (http://wwwen.uni.lu/snt/people/ameni_ben_fadhel).
+This project has been developed at the [SVV lab](http://www.svv.lu) of the [University of Luxembourg](http://wwwen.uni.lu) by [Ameni Ben Fadhel](http://wwwen.uni.lu/snt/people/ameni_ben_fadhel).

-In this project, we present the implementation of the GemRBAC model, a generalized model for Role-based Access Control that supports the various types of the following RBAC policies:
+GemRBAC is a generalized model for Role-based Access Control that supports various types of RBAC authorization constraints:

 * Prerequisite constraint
 * Cardinality constraint
 * Precedence and dependency constraint